Driving Strada dei Cannoni, a military mountain road in Italy

 Is Strada dei Cannoni paved?

-Set high in the Province of Cuneo on the northwestern part of the country, the road, also known as Varaita-Maira-Kammstraße, is mostly unpaved (75%).
-This course designed for military purposes today is a fascinating journey for lovers of nature.
-The road area is currently owned by the military property.
-Today it is recognized for its spectacular of its path, allowing you to follow the watershed between the valleys of Maira and Varaita enjoying magnificent views of mountain ranges and the head of the two valleys near the Monviso.
-The drive offers amazing views of the Maritime Alps and the Cottian Alps.
+Set high in the northwestern part of the country, the road—also known as Varaita-Maira-Kammstraße—is mostly unpaved (75%).
+Originally designed for military purposes, it is today a fascinating journey for nature lovers.
+The area remains under military property, though it is recognized for its spectacular path that allows travelers to follow the ridge while enjoying magnificent views of the Maritime and Cottian Alps, dominated by the presence of Monviso.

 How long is Strada dei Cannoni?

-Running across the watershed between Valle Maira and Valle Varaita, Strada dei Cannoni (Road of the Cannons) is 56km (34 miles) long and runs from Colletta di Rossana, in the territory of Busca, at 680m (2,230ft) above sea level to Colle della Bicocca, in the Municipality of Elva, at 2.287m (7,503ft) above sea level.
+Running across the watershed between Valle Maira and Valle Varaita, the Road of the Cannons is 56km (34 miles) long.
+It runs from Colletta di Rossana (680m/2,230ft) in the territory of Busca to Colle della Bicocca in the Municipality of Elva at 2,287m (7,503ft).

 Is Strada dei Cannoni open?

-According to several sources, from July to September, the road is closed on Saturdays, Sundays and public holidays from 9 to18 hours.
-At nights, the road is also closed from 21 night to 6 morning.
-In winters, the road is usually impassable due the snow.
+Access is strictly regulated during the peak season.
+According to local sources, from July to September, the road is closed to motor vehicles on Saturdays, Sundays, and public holidays from 09:00 to 18:00.
+At night, the road is also closed from 21:00 to 06:00.
+In winter, the route is usually impassable due to heavy snow.

 Is Strada dei Cannoni challenging?

-Unique, difficult and hardly frequented, the drive is a real off-road adventure for nerve-racking off-roaders.
-The little-used route is partly in very bad condition and should only be tackled by experienced off-roaders in good weather conditions.
-Coarse gravel, hairpin bends and some steep inclines require full attention along the entire route.
+Unique, difficult, and hardly frequented, the drive is a real off-road adventure.
+The little-used route is partly in very poor condition and should only be tackled by experienced off-roaders in good weather conditions.
+Coarse gravel, tight hairpin bends, and steep inclines require full attention, as many sections feature unprotected drops of hundreds of meters.

-The Ancient Road of the Piedmontese Army: A Strategic Pass through the Alps
+History: The Ancient Road of the Piedmontese Army

-The upper portion of the road transitioned to civilian use over time, while the section crossing the River Maira near Stroppo gradually disappeared with the construction of new roadways.
-This segment, including a portion of trail built by Napoleon's army, was once known as the "Route Napoleon" due to a legend claiming the emperor's passage.
-Today, this track has largely vanished, and the road, named after its original purpose, was built in 1893 by the Army Corps of Engineers on the ridge between the Valle Maira and Varaita Valley, extending from Colletta di Rossana to Col Bicocca.
+Over time, parts of the road transitioned to civilian use.
+A segment of the trail, including a portion believed to be used by Napoleon's army, was once known as the "Route Napoleon."
+While this specific track has largely vanished, the road we know today was officially built in 1893 by the Army Corps of Engineers on the ridge between the two valleys.

 Pic: Renato Cane